-TAPER: A means to select the desired audio taper is provided in the form of a taper program preset switch which selects the desired taper by means of two small buttons on either side of the display window.
+TAPER: A means to select the desired audio volume taper is provided in the form of the taper program preset switch which selects the desired taper by means of two small buttons on either side of the display window.
 One button advances the number, the other reduces the number.
-The factory-supplied tapers are as follows:

-1 Hilton LED light pedal ("new type" with small detachable power supply)
+The factory-supplied volume tapers are as follows: 1 Hilton\ LED light pedal ("new type" with small detachable power supply)

-- 2 Goodrich LED light pedal (green LED model) - 3 Goodrich pot pedal (using Clarostat type EJA1N116P504A) - 4 Emmons factory pot pedal (using classic Allen-Bradley pot, Type J, JAIN200P504AA) - 5 Hilton LED light pedal ("old type" with large permanently attached Motorola power supply)

-6 thru 9 -other tapers may be added in these positions.

-0 is reserved as a programming position and will not respond to pedal movement.
+- 2 Goodrich\ LED light pedal (green LED model) - 3 Goodrich\ pot pedal (using Clarostat type EJA1N116P504A) - 4 Emmons\ factory pot pedal (using classic Allen-Bradley pot, Type J, JAIN200P504AA) - 5 Hilton\ LED light pedal ("old type" with large permanently attached Motorola power supply)6 Telonics Special Sustain Taper - 7 is like 4, but has added gain at the end of treadle throw. - 8 is like 5, but has added gain at the end of treadle throw. - 9 Vacant other taper may be added in this position. - 0 is reserved as a programming position and will not respond to pedal movement.

-If a given switch position is unused (currently like 6 thru 9), the output will be held to a fixed low volume and will not respond to pedal action.
+If a given switch position is unused (currently 9), the output will be held to a fixed low volume and will not respond to pedal action.

-Note: Hilton, Emmons and Goodrich are fine companies who produce a good product and stand behind their products in a commendable manner.
-Their names are included solely for comparison of an electronic characteristic exhibited by one or more of their pedal models; in this case, that characteristic is measured audio taper.
+\ Note: Hilton, Emmons and Goodrich are fine companies who produce a good product and stand behind their products in a commendable manner.
+Their names are included solely for comparison of an electronic characteristic exhibited by one or more of their pedal models; in this case, that characteristic is measured audio volume taper.